 Scientific Foundations

 The Moon's orbital motion is primarily governed by gravity, as described by Isaac Newton's law of universal gravitation.
-This law states that every particle attracts every other particle in the universe with a force that is proportional to the product of their masses and inversely proportional to the square of the distance between their centers.
+In practice, this law states that every particle attracts every other particle in the universe with a force that is proportional to the product of their masses and inversely proportional to the square of the distance between their centers.
 In simpler terms, the more massive two objects are, and the closer they are to each other, the stronger the gravitational force between them.

 History of Understanding